 The Mission of the Blue Ridge Writers' Conference is to educate, inform, and inspire writers.
 While the North Georgia Mountains is blessed with many aspiring writers, opportunities for them to learn and excel in their craft are fewer than for the larger metropolitan area.
-The Blue Ridge Mountains Arts Association has sought to fill that need for the last decade resulting in the Blue Ridge Writers' Conference becoming a unique cultural asset to the area.
+The Blue Ridge Mountains Arts Association has sought to fill that need for the last two decades resulting in the Blue Ridge Writers' Conference becoming a unique cultural asset to the area.

 What began in 1996 as a small gathering at the Fannin Middle School featuring local authors as speakers, has grown to an annual event, which draws 80 to 120 participants with nationally prominent speakers.
 Some of the participants are in the fledgling stages of their craft, while others have been writing and publishing for years.
 No matter the level of expertise, these writers want to step it up a notch.
 The conference provides a venue for professional writers, editors and agents to provide honest and accurate feedback to the aspiring writer in how to sell a magazine articles, finish a novel, or do historical research.